Search

 Diagram illustrating the workflow of an image segmentation model where an input image is processed through an image encoder to generate embeddings, which are then passed through a convolutional layer and combined with inputs from a prompt encoder that takes points, boxes, or text.
 The combined information is fed into a mask decoder, producing several valid masks with associated scores over the original image.

-Architecture of the Segment Anything model demonstrating the process from input image to valid masks generation, integrating various types of prompts for precise object segmentation – source.
+Architecture of the Segment Anything model demonstrating the process from the input image to valid mask generation, integrating various types of prompts for precise object segmentation – source.

 SAM excels in generating detailed masks for objects by interpreting various prompts for fine-grained segmentation across arbitrary categories.